Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Background

 \subsubsection{Bayesian Linear Regression}

-BLR casts the path loss–predictor relationship in a fully probabilistic form, treating both coefficients and noise variance as uncertain.
-With a Gaussian likelihood and the conjugate NIG prior, {
+BLR models the relationship between path loss and predictors in a fully probabilistic manner, treating both the coefficients and the noise variance as random.
+With a Gaussian likelihood and the conjugate Normal--Inverse-Gamma (NIG) prior over $(\boldsymbol{\beta},\sigma^2)$, Eq.~\eqref{eq:blr_nig} specifies the BLR model: {

-} The posterior updates in closed form, and the posterior predictive distribution is Student-$t$, a practical benefit when residuals exhibit heavier tails than Gaussian \cite{liangMixturesPriorsBayesian2008}. \textit{Notation}: $y\in\mathbb{R}^{n}$ collects path‑loss observations; $X\in\mathbb{R}^{n\times p}$ stacks standardized predictors (e.g., log‑distance, wall counts, humidity, temperature, CO\textsubscript{2}, pressure, particulate matter); $\boldsymbol{\beta}\in\mathbb{R}^{p}$ are regression coefficients; $\sigma^2>0$ is the noise variance; $I$ is the $n\times n$ identity; $(\boldsymbol{\beta}_0,V_0)$ and $(a_0,b_0)$ are prior mean/covariance and shape/scale hyperparameters, with $V_0\!\succ\!0$; i.e., positive definite.
+} $\mathbf{X}\in\mathbb{R}^{N\times V}$ stacks standardized predictors (e.g., log-distance, wall counts, humidity, temperature, CO\textsubscript{2}, pressure, particulate matter); $\sigma^2>0$ is the noise (residual) variance and $\sigma>0$ is the corresponding residual standard deviation; $\mathbf{I}_N$ is the $N\times N$ identity; $(\boldsymbol{\beta}_0,\Sigma_0)$ and $(a_0,b_0)$ are prior mean/covariance and shape/scale hyperparameters, with $\Sigma_0\in\mathbb{R}^{V\times V}$ and $\Sigma_0\!\succ\!0$ (positive definite).
 Standardizing predictors (zero mean, unit variance) makes coefficient priors comparable across features and stabilizes inference.
+The posterior updates in closed form, and the posterior predictive distribution is Student-$t$, a practical benefit when residuals exhibit heavier tails than Gaussian \cite{liangMixturesPriorsBayesian2008}.

-Regularization appears naturally as a prior choice: a zero-mean Gaussian prior over coefficients yields ridge-like shrinkage (i.e., Maximum A Posteriori (MAP) estimation with a Gaussian prior), whereas a Laplace prior corresponds to Lasso-type sparsity; both provide stability when environmental covariates are correlated, without abandoning interpretability \cite{gelmanBayesianDataAnalysis2013}.
-A widely used alternative is Zellner’s $g$-prior, which scales the coefficient covariance with the observed design, such as. {
+Regularization appears naturally as a prior choice where a zero-mean Gaussian prior over coefficients yields ridge-like shrinkage (i.e., Maximum A Posteriori (MAP) estimation with a Gaussian prior), whereas a Laplace prior corresponds to Lasso-type sparsity.
+Both provide stability when environmental covariates are correlated, without abandoning interpretability \cite{gelmanBayesianDataAnalysis2013}.
+A widely used alternative is Zellner’s $g$-prior, which ties the coefficient prior covariance to the observed design and preserves conjugacy (including in common mixtures of $g$ variants), providing analytic tractability and adaptive shrinkage in regression settings \cite{liangMixturesPriorsBayesian2008}.
+In particular, Eq.~\eqref{eq:zell} defines the prior: {